wp-plugins/cc-child-pages/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 1.25 =
+* New option added to widget to show all top-level pages and their children.
+This can now be used as a complete replacement for the standard Pages widget
+* New option added to the plugins settings page allowing custom CSS code to be specified from within the plugin.
+This feature has been requested several times.
+This functionality will be expanded on in the future.

 = 1.23 =
 * Minor fix for CSS when using both the `list` and `cols` parameters